drduh/YubiKey-Guide/README.md

 Use of 4096-bit RSA keys is recommended.

 Subkeys are recommended to have one or several year expirations.
-They should be renewed using the offline Certify key.
+They must be renewed using the Certify key.
 See [rotating keys](#rotating-keys).

 ## Signing